-Floods, fire, natural disasters — even just a loss of power can jeopardize the safety of food.
-Knowing how to keep food safe during an emergency, as well as how to determine if food is still safe to consume, will help reduce both the risk for foodborne illness as well as loss of food.
+Floods, fire, natural disasters and even a loss of power can jeopardize the safety of food.
+Knowing how to keep food safe during an emergency and how to determine if food is still safe to consume helps reduce the risk for food poisoning and the loss of food.

 - Placing dry or block ice in the freezer or refrigerator can help keep foods cold for a longer period.

 - Keep appliance thermometers in the refrigerator and freezer to help determine if food is being kept at the correct temperature.
 Certified food thermometers can be used to check the temperature of individual food items to make sure they haven’t exceeded 40º F.